F-Vos/zelia/README.md

-# Zelia - Neural Network Chess Computer
+# Zelia - A Neural Network Chess Computer

 Zelia is a chess computer powered by a neural network designed to play chess at a competitive level.
 I want to make use of the Monte Carlo tree search (MCTS) search algorithm.